home-assistant/home-assistant.io/source/_integrations/notify.markdown

 ha_integration_type: entity
 ---

-The `notify` integration makes it possible to send notifications to a wide variety of platforms.
+The `notify` {% term integration %} makes it possible to send notifications to a wide variety of platforms.
 To use it you have to setup at least one notification target (notifier), check the [integrations list](/integrations/#notifications) for one that fits your use case.

 If you want to send notifications to the Home Assistant web interface, you may use the [Persistent Notification integration](/integrations/persistent_notification/).
 It is available as an automatically configured notifier.
 See [its documentation](/integrations/persistent_notification/) for more details.